juhasev/sample-ninja-help/panel-health.md

 > To look at a different time range click on the filter button in the top right corner.

-> Mouse over to view the actual panelist count

 ### By activity

 Displays percentage values of the total Panellists held within the platform.
 If you mouse over any of these statuses it will give the actual number of Panellists.